pybop-team/PyBOP/docs/index.md

 html_theme.sidebar_secondary.remove: true
 ---

-# The PyBOP Package
+<h2> Parameterise and Optimise Battery Models with PyBOP </h2>

-A Python package for battery model optimisation and parameterisation.
+Welcome to PyBOP, an advanced Python package dedicated to the optimization and parameterization of battery models.
+PyBOP is designed to streamline your workflow, whether you are conducting academic research, working in industry, or simply interested in battery technology and modelling.

-Version: v23.11
+**Version: v23.11**

 ```{gallery-grid}
 :grid-columns: 1 2 2 2